 Kafka is a distributed message queue service that features high throughput and high scalability.
 Kafka is widely used for big data analytics such as log collection, data aggregation, streaming processing, and online and offline analysis.
-It is indispensable for the big data ecosystem.
-This topic describes how to synchronize data from an Apsara PolarDB for MySQL cluster to a user-created Kafka cluster by using Data Transmission Service (DTS).
+It is important for the big data ecosystem.
+This topic describes how to synchronize data from a PolarDB for MySQL cluster to a user-created Kafka cluster by using Data Transmission Service (DTS).
 The data synchronization feature allows you to extend message processing capabilities.

-- The binary logging feature is enabled for the Apsara PolarDB for MySQL cluster.
-For more information, see Enable binary logging.
+- The binary logging feature is enabled for the PolarDB for MySQL cluster.
+For more information, see Enable binary logging

 The source database must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
 Otherwise, the destination database may contain duplicate data records.